bioinform/Daedalus/README.md

 ## Test Pipeline on a single sample
-Once all the software has been installed, and nextflow has been configured, run the bats test.
-The bats test runs the pipeline on a single sample, from the paired fastq files in dropbox (download from dropbox and add both files to the data folder).
+Once all the software has been installed and nextflow has been configured the pipeline bats test can be run.
+The bats test runs the pipeline on a single sample, from the paired fastq files provided:
+- PBMC_1000ng_25ul_2_S6_R1_001.fastq.gz
+- PBMC_1000ng_25ul_2_S6_R2_001.fastq.gz

+In order the run the test, download both files from dropbox and move them into the data folder `Daedalus/data`.
+Once the data is available, run the test using the following commands:

 ```bash
 conda activate Daedalus_env
 cd test
 bats single-sample-ipete.bats
 ```

+An example of the pipeline output has also been provided: `PBMC_1000ng_25ul_2.tar.gz`

 ## Running Pipeline
+Running the pipeline requires a complete flowcell worth of immunoPETE libraries.

 ### Load the Environment

-Always activate the conda environment

 ```bash
 conda activate Daedalus_env